Adrian (TV series): Reception

 TV critic Aldo Grasso wrote on Corriere della Sera:

-Celentano is too wallowed around himself to imagine a future.
-Also if in Adrian we are in 2068, also if a corrupted Power governs with deceit and homologation, also if the architecture is the classic one of each dystopian representation, the story is circular like a clock, self-referential: the clockmaker who saves the world.[...]
-As for the live prologue, before saving the world, appearances should be saved at least.
+"Celentano is too wrapped up in himself to imagine a future.
+Even though Adrian is set in 2068, even though a corrupt Power rules through deceit and conformity, even though the architecture follows the classic blueprint of every dystopian vision, the story turns in circles like a clock, self‑referential: the watchmaker who saves the world. […] As for the live prologue, before saving the world, one should at least try saving appearances.